LiuLab-Bioelectronics-Harvard/STAgent/README.md

 STAgent streamlines complex spatial biology workflows, removing the need for manual programming or domain-specific expertise.
 This enables rapid, reproducible, and interpretable discoveries in tissue biology.

 <img src="./assets/images/stagent_architecture.png" style="width: 600px; max-width: 100%;" alt="STAgent Architecture">

+## Related Work

+STAgent is part of a broader AI agent ecosystem we developed for specialized biological data analysis.
+A complementary tool in this ecosystem is [SpikeAgent](https://github.com/LiuLab-Bioelectronics-Harvard/SpikeAgent.git), which focuses on neuronal electrophysiology data.
+While STAgent specializes in spatial transcriptomics to reveal tissue architecture and gene expression patterns, SpikeAgent automates the analysis of neuronal firing patterns and network dynamics from electrophysiological recordings.

+SpikeAgent is described in our recent preprint: [https://www.biorxiv.org/content/10.1101/2025.02.11.637754v1](https://www.biorxiv.org/content/10.1101/2025.02.11.637754v1)

+Together, these specialized agents represent our commitment to developing agentic AI solutions that democratize complex biological data analysis, enabling researchers to derive meaningful insights without extensive computational expertise.

 ## Demo